somerandomdude/writing/entries/writing/2014-04-07-the-problem-with-comments.md

 	* Have a problem with a post?
 Make is better.
 	* Let's have conversations result in meaningful results.
 	* Think you can do it better?
 Fork it and prove it

+* CodePen Comments are a good thing
+	* Pen creators have control over curating their pen comments
+	* 'Be Cool' placeholder sets a standard for commenters attitude
+	* Good general community